-- 25. If a qualified opinion is to be expressed because of a scope limitation: - a.
-Are all of the substantive reasons for the qualification disclosed in one or more explanatory paragraphs preceding the opinion paragraph? - b.
-Does the qualified opinion include the word except or exception in a phrase such as except for or with the exception of? - c.
-Is the situation described and referred to in both the scope and opinion paragraphs? - d.
-Does the wording in the opinion paragraph indicate that the qualification pertains to the possible effects on the financial statements and not the scope limitation itself?

-[AU 508.22-.32 and AU 318.76]
+Yes No N/A 27.
+If a o tion, qualified opinion is to be expressed because of a scope limita- a. are all of the substantive reasons for the qualification dis- closed in one or more explanatory paragraphs preceding the opinion paragraph? b. does the qualified opinion include the word except or excep- tion in a phrase such as except for or with the exception of ? С. is the situation described and referred to in both the scope and opinion paragraphs? d. does the wording in the opinion paragraph indicate that the qualification pertains to the possible effects on the financial statements and not the scope limitation itself?
+[AU 508.22-.32; AU 318.76]